Quick facts

 Ottawa, ON

-After his accident in September 2010, Tyrone Henry met Canadian Para ice hockey player Marc Dorion, who became his mentor.
+After his accident in September 2010, Henry met Canadian Para ice hockey player Marc Dorion, who became his mentor.
 The defenceman was named to his first national team roster for the 2016-17 season and concluded a successful season with gold at the 2017 World Championships.

 CAREER HIGHLIGHTS

-Three-time world championship team member with gold in 2017 and silver in 2019 and 2021… Silver medallist at 2018 Paralympic Winter Games...
+Five-time world championship team member with gold in 2017 and 2024… Silver medallist at 2018 and 2022 Paralympic Winter Games…

 PERSONAL